25 Soft Skills for Clinical Research Associates (CRA) and Coordinators (CRC)

 For example, a clinical quality manager may be responsible for developing or updating standard operating procedures.
 She would need to allocate focused time to update procedures, schedule time with other team members to get their input t on the procedure changes, read FDA guidance documents to understand the regulatory landscape and more.

 Planning for projects can be boring because you’re tempted to spend that extra time on doing the work itself and planning seems like a huge waste of time.
 However, when you actually sit down and write your plan on paper, it helps bring clarity to your mind and work.

 I love technology.
 It helps us do our work faster and better.
 I won’t argue with you if you told me technology also leads to issues that can take a long time to fix.
 But overall, we are net positive with technology.

-As an clinical research industry, we should leverage technology to make research more interesting and engaging.
-Being tech savvy doesn’t end once you learn how to use Microsoft Word, Excel, PowerPoint or Electronic Data Capture (EDC) systems.
+As a clinical research industry, we should leverage technology to make research more interesting and engaging.
+Being tech-savvy doesn’t end once you learn how to use Microsoft Word, Excel, PowerPoint or Electronic Data Capture (EDC) systems.

 Other ideas include the use of electronic informed consent solutions (eICF), transfer imaging data online rather than via courier services or using social media to recruit patients.

 20. Conflict resolution instincts

 We’re prone to conflicts because each one of us has a unique worldview.
 This leads to disagreements.
 Developing conflict resolution instincts can take years of practice.
 One strategy I’ve found particularly useful is putting myself in the other person’s shoes.